Trump leaning toward decertifying Iran nuclear deal, say sources

 Still, several of the sources caution the president could change his mind over the next three weeks as he faces pushback from allies internationally.

-President Trump told reporters Wednesday he has "[has ]decided" on a plan of action, but declined to provide specifics.
+President Trump told reporters Wednesday he has "decided" on a plan of action, but declined to provide specifics.
+Asked for comment, a White House spokesperson said the president will announce further details when he's ready.

 The senior administration official said the president has resolved not to continue the "status quo," but that he's considering at least one other option related to the deal.